eileenmcnaughton/monolog/README.md

 as the normal CiviCRM logger with the exception that will delete older log files once there are 10 * 250MB logs in the directory.
 The size and number can be configured
-2) daily_logger, inactive.
+2) daily_log_file, inactive.
 This is a potential alternative if you would prefer a new log file each day.
 The number of days to keep files for is 30 under the default configuration.
-It is expect you would disable the log_file logger if you enable the daily_logger
+It is expect you would disable the log_file logger if you enable the daily_log_file
 3) firephp, active.
 This logger kicks if in 1) the logged in user has 'view debug output' permission AND the login user has a [firephp browser extension](https://firephp.org/) installed.
 If so the debug output will appear in the firephp tab